breatheco-de/exercise-instagram-feed-bootstrap/README.md

 # The Instagram Photo Feed (with Bootstrap)
 <!-- endhide -->

-As a developer, you are given the task to replicate a picture as a website.
+As a developer, you are given the task to replicate a picture as a clean website.

 ## 🌱 How to start this project